-Several users are recommending to completely stop this service and then delete the files associated with it.
+Several users are recommending completely stopping this service and then deleting the files associated with it.
 Stopping the service is simple, and you can do it right from the Services window.

 - Open Control Panel and go to the Devices and Printers section.

 - Locate your printer on the list, right-click it, and choose Printer properties.

 - Go to the Ports tab.
 Now make sure that the proper port is selected.
 After doing that, click Apply and OK to save changes.

 According to users, the Printer not responding message can appear if your printer isn’t configured properly.

 After making these small adjustments, check if the problem with your printer is resolved.

 If you’re getting Printer not responding message on your PC, the issue might be a missing update.